kufu/tsubaki/README.md

 [![Circle CI](https://circleci.com/gh/kakipo/tsubaki/tree/master.svg?style=svg)](https://circleci.com/gh/kakipo/tsubaki/tree/master)

 Each resident in Japan will be notified of his or her own Individual Number (a.k.a.
-"My Number") beginning in October 2015.
+"My Number") beginning in October 2015, and each company will be given its own Corporate Number likewise.

-A My Number consists of 12 digits & the last digit is used as a check digit.
-This gem provides My Number validator which inspects the format and (optionally) the check digit.
+This gem provides both My Number validator and Corporate Number validator which inspect the format and (optionally) the check digit.

-(We plan to implement other social security related code validators such as a basic pension number validator later.)

 ## Installation